 How to appear before the IUB without an attorney as a pro se litigant (Party)

 Anyone appearing without legal counsel should review the actual statutes, administrative rules, and other guidance relevant to appearing in their case.
-This information is not legal advice.
-If you intend to appear at hearings or other proceedings conducted by the IUB, you should consider obtaining legal advice or representation in the proceeding.
+If you intend to appear at hearings or other proceedings conducted by the IUB, consider obtaining legal advice or representation.

 I. Request to participate pro se

 If you wish to participate in a contested case or other proceeding, you must file a pleading requesting to appear.
 A contested case proceeding is a docket in which your legal rights, duties, or privileges will be determined after a hearing.